amitkparekh/CoGeLoT/README.md

 Things happen and things break.
 I needed a sense check to make sure everything worked.
 I developed everything using tests to verify that each pieces works in isolation and together.
 This is the first thing I did when using a new machine or node or whatever.

 You can find all the tests in the `tests/` folder.
-If you are using an IDE (like VSCode), it likely has support for pytest and the other test-related dependencies I used.
-While coverage is not going to be 100%, I used the tests with breakpoints to verify inner functions are working as expected.
 The various tests are a good way of looking how different pieces were implemented and are used.
+While coverage is not 100%, I used the tests with breakpoints to verify things are working as expected.

 <details>
 <summary><b>How to make sure all tests can be loaded without errors</b></summary>